facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 ## Using the Community Template

 While you follow this guide, we suggest you to use the [React Native Community Template](https://github.com/react-native-community/template/) as reference.
-The template contains a **minimal Android app** and will help you understanding how to integrate React Native into an existing Android app.
+The template contains a **minimal iOS app** and will help you understanding how to integrate React Native into an existing iOS app.

 ## Prerequisites